By Alex Eriksson, Founder of Anabolic Health

 Additionally, black ginger activates brown adipose (fat) tissue, so this increased energy expenditure is provided with the most viable internal energy source.
 As a result, there’s a significant increase in the body’s metabolic rate, meaning greater energy production, faster recovery, increased stress tolerance, improved sleep quality and faster healing.
 In terms of sex quality, this means having enough stamina for the most physically demanding aspects of the activity.

 In the context of health, on the other hand, this translates to improved chances of preventing diabetes and obesity.
 This is due to the body consuming more calories and, thus, increasing the probability that any of those extra dietary calories will be burned.

 In general, black ginger boosts metabolism while also improving physical endurance and performance.
-No wonder this traditional herb is used in Muay Thai boxing to help fighters achieve their target weight.
+No wonder this traditional herb is used in Muay Thai boxing to help some fighters achieve their target weight.

 Other Interesting Benefits